 Green Couch Design x Magnolia Network

-We are excited to announce that our 1894 Brewery project in Montana will be featured on the series premiere of Home Reimagined!
-The episode follows the transformation of this local landmark from a cold, industrial space into a warm and stylish forever home.
+We’re excited to share that our 1894 Brewery project in Kalispell, Montana is featured on the Season 2 premiere of Home Reimagined on Magnolia Network, hosted by Vern Yip.
+The episode follows the transformation of this historic local landmark from a cold, industrial structure into a warm, thoughtfully designed forever home.

 Tune in for the Premiere: